Stability of the Kim--Milman flow map: Extension to stronger metrics

-where we recall that $W_\infty(\mu,\nu) \defeq \inf_{\pi \in \Pi(\mu,\nu)} \esssup_{(X,Y)\sim\pi} \|X-Y\|$, where $\Pi(\mu,\nu)$ is the set of joint measures with first- and second-marginal given by $\mu$ and $\nu$ respectively.
-In particular, we can revisit our previous examples (log-Lipschitz perturbations and strongly log-concave outside a ball) in the context of Theorem~\ref{thm:inffi}, where we obtain the same constants as Section~\ref{sec:main_results}.
+where we recall that $W_\infty(\mu,\nu) \defeq \inf_{\pi \in \Pi(\mu,\nu)} \esssup_{(X,Y)\sim\pi} \|X-Y\|$, where $\Pi(\mu,\nu)$ is the set of joint measures with first- and second-marginal given by $\mu$ and $\nu$ respectively. \end{remark} We will now revisit our previous examples (log-Lipschitz perturbations and strongly log-concave outside a ball) in the context of Theorem~\ref{thm:inffi}, where we obtain the same constants as in Section~\ref{sec:main_results}. } \begin{corollary} Suppose $\mu\propto\exp(-{V +H})$ where $V$ is $\alpha$-strongly convex and $H$ is $L$-Lipschitz.
+Then Theorem~\ref{thm:inffi} holds with constant